Rickets is a condition that affects bone development in children. It causes the bones to become soft and weak, which can lead to bone deformities.

 - dairy products, such as milk, cheese and yoghurt

-- green vegetables, such as broccoli and spinach
+- green vegetables, such as broccoli and cabbage

 - soya beans and tofu